alpo-p/game_of_life/README.md

 Just a small hobby project where I built [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) from scratch using React and Typescript.
 Took a couple of hours and was pretty fun.
+It's a pretty horribly written code that needs refactoring.